HebiRobotics/hebi-hrdf/FORMAT.md

 The `include` element is used to allow commonly used snippets of HRDF to be reused in a single file or in multiple files.
 The `include` element is used in place of a normal robot model element, and the filename referenced must be a complete and valid .HRDF file.
 The contents of the "robot" element of this .HRDF file replace the "include" element in the final HRDF.

 Note that any attributes on the "robot" element in the included are ignored.
-A compliant parser should generate and error if the file cannot be found.
+A compliant parser should generate an error if the file cannot be found.

 **Required Attributes:**
 - `path` (string) Relative path to the HRDF file to be included.
 A forward slash should be used as a file separation character.
 Paths are relative to the current HRDF file being parsed; absolute paths are not allowed.
 The double dot ".." pattern moves up a directory.